AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Debugging
 *********

-GPS is also a graphical front-end for text-based debuggers such as GDB.
-Having knowledge of the basics of the underlying debugger used by GPS will help understanding how GPS works and what kind of functionality it provides.
+GPS also serves as a graphical front-end for text-based debuggers such as GDB.
+If you understand the basics of the underlying debugger used by GPS, you'll better understand how GPS works and what kind of functionality it provides.

 Please refer to the debugger-specific documentation, e.g. the GNAT User's